Safety data sheet

 An SDS for a substance is not primarily intended for use by the general consumer, focusing instead on the hazards of working with the material in an occupational setting.
 There is also a duty to properly label substances on the basis of physico-chemical, health, or environmental risk.
-Labels can include hazard symbols such as the European Union standard symbols.
+Labels often include hazard symbols such as the European Union standard symbols.
 The same product (e.g. paints sold under identical brand names by the same company) can have different formulations in different countries.
 The formulation and hazards of a product using a generic name may vary between manufacturers in the same country.

 Globally Harmonized System

 The Globally Harmonized System of Classification and Labelling of Chemicals contains a standard specification for safety data sheets.
 The SDS follows a 16 section format which is internationally agreed and for substances especially, the SDS should be followed with an Annex which contains the exposure scenarios of this particular substance.
 The 16 sections are: